fullmetalbrackets/blog/src/content/blog/comprehensive-guide-tailscale-securely-access-home-network.md

 ---
-title: "How to remotely access your home server from anywhere using Tailscale"
+title: "Comprehensive guide to setting up Tailscale to securely access your home network from anywhere"
-description: "Accessing self-hosted services from outside the home is a challenge for many, and can be complex to manage, but Tailscale makes it easy to set up a VPN between your phone (or laptop, or any other device outside your network) and your homelab, securely and without opening ports on your router."
+description: "Accessing self-hosted services from outside the home can be a challenge, especially when dealing with CGNAT and having to forward ports from the router.
+It can be complex to manage and potentially dangerous to your home network's privacy and security if not done right, but Tailscale makes it easy to set up encrypted peer-to-peer connections between devices across different networks.
+In this guide I will explain how I use Tailscale as a VPN for secure remote access to my home network."
 pubDate: 2024-06-25
+updatedDate: 2025-02-03
 tags:
   - tailscale
 ---